gaterichard/TicTacToe/README.md

 - Represents the interface to making a move.

 RandomMove
-- The logic for a random move by a player with a one second wait.
+- The logic for a random move by a player.

 IGameDisplay
 - Interface for displaying the board and welcome message.